 Estheticians commonly perform “extractions,” the polite way to say zit popping.
 The big difference from your own “extraction” is that estheticians do it in a much more sterile environment — i.e., NOT over your bathroom sink, where bacteria is more likely to hang out, and NOT with your grimy, fecal-matter infested hands (sorry, but it’s true).
 When bacteria and pimples meet, it’s not pretty.
 Best-case scenario?
 More pimples.
 Worst-case scenario?
 The aforementioned infected face.

-Even still, estheticians can only do so much — and c’mon, there’s no way you’re going to pay them a visit every time you get a zit.
+Even so, estheticians can only do so much — and c’mon, there’s no way you’re going to pay them a visit every time you get a zit.
 Your skin is always shedding dead cells, and those dead cells are always clogging your pores, which is how pimples form.
 That leaves prevention as your best bet.
 “Retinoids and salicylic acid keep the skin cells from sticking together, which keeps the pores open,” says Shani Francis, a dermatology professor at the University of Chicago.
 These sound more clinical than they are; numerous cleansers, lotions and topical ointments list them as ingredients.

 Put simply, wash your face — once in the morning, and once before bed.
 And if that doesn’t work for you, Katta recommends applying a topical ointment that contains two percent salicylic acid, which will dry out the pimple and encourage it to pop on its own.